eleco/eleco.github.io/_posts/2015-03-17-Ninja-Framework.md

 ---

-The PlayFramework has long been my framewokr of choice.
+The PlayFramework has long been my framework of choice.
 It stands out in the crwoded space of jvm web frameworks because:
    * it is (relatively) lightweight
    * with a short learning curve
    * and a focus on ease of testing both at the unit and functional level.